Why Is My Pool Green?

 This product can be used for up to 30 days or longer, depending on the amount of metals in your water.
 It has an added advantage since you can use it to remove several metals, such as copper, iron, manganese, silver, cobalt and nickel, and can be used successfully on fresh or salty water.

 B. Sequestering Agents

 Metal sequestrants work differently by preventing metals from coming out of a solution inside a swimming pool.
 By preventing metals from separating in a solution, pool parts will not be discolored and water colour will not change.

 When choosing a sequestering or chelating agent to use in your pool, you have to be careful.
-Most of the sequestrants in the market have a significant amount of phosphate as one of the major components, and you don't need a bunch of phosphate accumulating in your pool due to high chances of scaling inside and around the pool.
+Most of the sequestrants in the market have a significant amount of phosphate as one of the major components, and you don't need a bunch of phosphates accumulating in your pool due to high chances of scaling inside and around the pool.

-The only sequestering agent I know about without phosphate is one that I have been using for a while now: the by Orenda Technologies.
+The only sequestering agent I know about without phosphate is one that I have been using for a while now: the SC-1000 by Orenda Technologies.
 Besides preventing metal stains and pool water discoloration, the SC-1000 is also capable of removing and preventing calcium scaling, since it controls calcium levels in pool water.
-SC-1000

-Additionally, included below is a detailed video done by River Bend pool company explaining how to use SC-1000 to control metals and scales in your pool.
+Additionally, included below is a detailed video done by the River Bend pool company explaining how to use SC-1000 to control metals and scales in your pool.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.